Active Substance: teduglutide

 Revestive is indicated for the treatment of patients aged 1 year and above with Short Bowel Syndrome.
 Patients should be stable following a period of intestinal adaptation after surgery.

-Because the number of patients with short bowel disease is low, the disease is considered ‘rare’, and Revestive was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 11 December 2001.
+Because the number of patients with the condition is low, the disease is considered ‘rare’, and Revestive was designated an ‘orphan medicine’ (a medicine used in rare diseases) on 11 December 2001.

 How is Revestive used?

 Revestive is given as an injection under the skin of the abdomen.
 The recommended dose is 0.05 mg per kilogram body weight once a day, with the daily dose reduced by half in patients with moderate or severely reduced kidney function.
 If a benefit is not observed, treatment should be stopped.

 The medicine can only be obtained with a prescription, and treatment should be started under the supervision of a doctor with experience in treating short bowel syndrome.
 Patients or their carers can inject the medicines once they have received adequate training.

 The active substance in Revestive, teduglutide, is similar to human glucagon-like peptide 2 (GLP-2), a hormone made in the gut that increases absorption of nutrients from the intestine.

 Teduglutide works in a similar way to GLP-2 and increases intestinal absorption by: increasing blood flow to and from the gut, reducing the speed at which food passes through and reducing acid secretions in the stomach which can interfere with absorption in the intestine.
 Teduglutide has the advantage of lasting longer than GLP-2 in the body.